One year on: how to help Ukraine

 Fundraise for displaced families

 Fundraising for those displaced by the situation in Ukraine is easier than you might think.
 You can rally your friends, family and workmates to raise money for those displaced by conflict.
-There are lots of ways to get involved – from taking on a sporting challenge (like our 300,000 steps challenge), to organising an event at work, home or school, or simply asking for donations instead of birthday or wedding gifts.
+There are lots of ways to get involved – from taking on a sporting challenge (like our London to Brighton Bike Ride), to organising an event at work, home or school, or simply asking for donations instead of birthday or wedding gifts.
 For more information, please visit our fundraising page.

 Help us stop the spread of misinformation